Books

 The Odyssey of a American Warrior who Kept his Eyes Wide Open and is Willing to Stand Up and Pull the Veil Away on What is Really Happening by Russell Jones

 2012, 278 pages The autobiographical story of a pilot who learned the lessons of fighting endless wars the hard way.
 Jones makes it through the War on Communism in Vietnam – his once firm faith in the US and its war efforts now shaken – only to dive into Nixon's War on People Who Use Drugs Other Than Alcohol, Tobacco, Caffeine, and Pharmaceuticals.
-While similar but not as thrilling a read as Good Cop, it's better suited for Christians and PG-13 level language and those interested in Vietnam War parallels.
+While similar but not as thrilling a read as Good Cop, it's better suited for Christians, PG-13 level language, and those interested in Vietnam War parallels.
 Website and Prologue at HonorableIntentionsByRussellJones.com.
 Preview available at Amazon. |

 From Chocolate to Morphine: